faheem-mfm98/polygon_generation_genetic_algorithm/README.md

 **draw_polygon** function is implemented to draw polygons using matplotlib.
 Only those points from the domain of points are considered whose respective chromosome index has the value 1.

+# Feedback

+Use the code, improve it, and leave a star if it helped you in your learning. :smile: